-- 79. The children of military services personnel (service child) measure is based on the population of students matched to the Department for Education's National Pupil Database (NPD).63 It indicates if a pupil had parent(s) who were serving in regular military units (including pupils with a parent who is on full commitment as part of the full-time reserve service) of any forces and exercising parental care and responsibility, when the child was in key stage 4. - 80.
-The use of service child data derived from this data source previously been assessed against the OfS data quality framework, in our previous student outcomes report.
-Population and year coverage restrictions applied for this characteristic as a result of this assessment are detailed in Table 1 and Table 2.
+- 83. The children of military services personnel (service child) measure is based on the population of students matched to the Department for Education's National Pupil Database (NPD).
+It indicates if a pupil had parent(s) who were serving in regular military units (including pupils with a parent who is on full commitment as part of the full-time reserve service) of any forces and exercising parental care and responsibility, when the child was in key stage 4. - 84.
+Population and year coverage restrictions applied to service child data derived from this data source are detailed in Table 1 and Table 2.